Look no further for pet friendly accommodation in Pembrokeshire!

 Possibly the most famous Welsh terrier in the world was Charlie, President John F Kennedy’s loyal dog.

-Initially, seventeen sites have been chosen, to include, Blaenavon Ironworks, Caerleon Roman Amphitheatre, Caerphilly Castle, Raglan Castle and Caerwent Roman Town in south-east Wales; Oxwich Castle, Cilgerran Castle, Lamphey Bishop’s Palace and St Davids Bishop’s Palace in south-west Wales; Strata Florida Abbey in mid-Wales; Denbigh Castle, Basingwerk Abbey, Ewloe Castle, Rhuddlan Castle, and Valle Crucis Abbey in north-east Wales and Castell y Bere and Dolbadarn Castle in north-west Wales.
+Initially, seventeen sites were chosen, to include, Blaenavon Ironworks, Caerleon Roman Amphitheatre, Caerphilly Castle, Raglan Castle and Caerwent Roman Town in south-east Wales; Oxwich Castle, Cilgerran Castle, Lamphey Bishop’s Palace and St Davids Bishop’s Palace in south-west Wales; Strata Florida Abbey in mid-Wales; Denbigh Castle, Basingwerk Abbey, Ewloe Castle, Rhuddlan Castle, and Valle Crucis Abbey in north-east Wales and Castell y Bere and Dolbadarn Castle in north-west Wales.

 Before setting off on a heritage-packed day trip with a dog it is advised to first check Cadw’s website and look out for the words ‘dogs welcome’ next to the site to be visited.
 Assistance dogs and their owners have access to all Cadw monuments without restriction.
 However, some areas such as spiral staircases, castle ramparts and exhibition areas will be out of bounds for the safety of four and two-legged visitors.